Permissions required for PostGIS

 This works by default thanks to Postgres' liberal default permissions to

-schema.
+the public schema.
 These default permissions have been identified

 as a security concern via CVE-2018-1058.